aasmah/eye-movement/README.md

-# #eye ball movement on mouse move
+# #snakeeye-ball movement on mouse move
  ## we learned how to replicate html tag to create two pics on page.
   ##connected the tag with getElementById in JS.
   ##give x and y axis to the eyeball